Track for Train Shelves

 Orientation of pieces are shown in this layout.
 5 sets, 10 pieces of each are shown.

 I used a .4mm nozzle and 3-4 profile passes.
 The thin section of the track is optimized for a .4mm nozzle with a default .45mm print width.
 2.7 mm thick.
 6x.45=2.7.
 It takes 6 profiles exactly.
-When it was .24 thickness, there kept being whiskers on the thin section as some material pushed out.
+When it was .24 thickness, whiskers were left on the thin section as some material pushed out.
 Sometimes the design needs to fit the print process.

 There are 2 small tabs on the track.
 These go inside during assembly and slide up against the tie for easy spacing during assembly.
 They are 51mm/2” from the end of the track.
 The tie is 16mm/.625” wide.